-

 Failing Non-Compliant: This means the system, is totally failing right now and is not usable.
 This category always means the system MUST be repaired PRIOR to any loan closing.
 The exception being rehab loans, like an FHA 203k, but in this case, the failing septic system MUST be part of the repair work.

-Failing compliant system usually do NOT need to be repaired before closing, but local ordenence typically will require the new owner to update the system within a short time frame The most common I hear is within one year of closing.
+Failing but compliant system usually DO NOT need to be repaired before closing, but local ordinance typically will require the new owner to update the system within a short time frame The most common timeframe is within one year of closing.

 Water quality test guidelines usually say the water supply "must meet local health authority" guidelines, whatever that means.
 The most common tests are done for: